nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

 **Input Data:**

-- annot_orgdb (annotation table with GTF and org.db annotations, output from [step 5](#5-add-orgdb-keys))
+- `annot_orgdb` (variable holding the annotation table with GTF and organism-specific org.db annotations, output from [step 5](#5-add-orgdb-keys))
-- target_organism (target organism's full species name, output from [step 1](#1-define-variables-and-output-file-names))
+- `target_organism` (variable specifying the full species name of the target organism, output from [step 1](#1-define-variables-and-output-file-names))
-- primary_keytype (the name of the primary key type being used, output from [step 4](#4-build-initial-annotation-table))
+- `primary_keytype` (variable specifying the name of the primary key type being used, output from [step 4](#4-build-initial-annotation-table))
-- target_taxid (taxonomic identifier for the target organism, output from [step 1](#1-define-variables-and-output-file-names))
+- `target_taxid` (variable specifying the taxonomic identifier for the target organism, output from [step 1](#1-define-variables-and-output-file-names))

 **Output Data:**

-- annot_stringdb (updated annotation table with added STRING IDs)
+- `annot_stringdb` (variable holding the updated annotation table with GTF, organism-specific org.db, and STRING annotations)
-- no_stringdb (list of organisms that do not use STRING annotations)
+- `no_stringdb` (variable specifying the list of organisms that do not use STRING annotations)
-- stringdb_query (the key type used for mapping to STRING database)
+- `stringdb_query` (variable specifying the key type used for mapping to STRING database)
-- uses_old_locus (list of organisms where GTF gene_id entries do not match those in STRING, so entries in OLD_LOCUS are used to query STRING)
+- `uses_old_locus` (variable specifying the list of organisms where GTF gene_id entries do not match those in STRING, so entries in OLD_LOCUS are used to query STRING)

 <br>